murphysean/share/README.md

 	share [-h] [-p|-http <http-port>] [-https <https-port>]
 		[-cert <path-to-pem>] [-key <path-to-pem>]
 		[-username <username>] [-password <password>]
+		[-push-username <username>] [-push-password <password>]
 		[directory path|'help']

-	-cert="cert.pem": Specify the path to the cert file -http="0": Specify the listening port for HTTP traffic.
+	-http="0": Specify the listening port for HTTP traffic.
 0 = system assigned.
+	-p="0": Short version of http port
 	-https="": Specify the listening port for HTTPS traffic.
 0 = system assigned.
-	-key="key.pem": Specify the path to the key file -p="0": Short version of http port
-	-password="": Set a required password for requesting clients -username="": Set a required username for requesting clients
+	-cert="cert.pem": Specify the path to the cert file -key="key.pem": Specify the path to the key file -username="": Set a required username for requesting clients -password="": Set a required password for requesting clients -push-username="": Set a required username for clients pushing or uploading -push-password="": Set a required password for clients pushing or uploading

 	As an alternative to flags, use the environment variables SHARE_HTTP_PORT